 - Add in the granulated sugar and lemon zest.
 Whisk again for 3-4 minutes or until the mixture is light and fluffy in texture.
 The more air you can incorporate into the mixture at this stage will help leaven the cake during baking.

 - Add in the eggs.
-And this is important—add them in one at a time making sure they've fully been blended in with the batter.
+And this is important—add them in one at a time, ensuring they've fully been blended in with the batter.
 Don't add them in all at once or rush this step.

 - Bake at 300ºF for 60-70 minutes.
 For reference, my small lemon cream cheese pound cake was ready to come out at 70 minutes.